Selling losers to offset gains. $3,000 annual deduction against ordinary income. Wash sale rule (30 days). Automated harvesting services.

 Using tax-deferred accounts incorrectly.
 Selling a loss in taxable and buying the same fund in an IRA within 30 days can permanently disallow the loss BECAUSE wash sale rules apply across accounts owned by the same taxpayer.
 That converts an intended tax benefit into a lost deduction.

-You have 12,000 unrealized loss from Fund A and a $6,000 unrealized loss from Fund B. Your long-term rate is 15
+You have $15,000 of realized long-term gains this year.
+You can harvest a $12,000 unrealized loss from Fund A and a $6,000 unrealized loss from Fund B. Your long-term rate is 15

 the ordinary rate is 24